nmbr73/Kernfusion/Wiki/README.md

 Here comes the normal **MarkDown** document.
 ```

 Obsidian allows the use of [YAML front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter) (Tags and Aliases should be very helpful).
-Scrivener has does output some front matter (but not of much use for us here).
+Scrivener does output some front matter (title, author, and such - probably not of much use for us).

 ## Pandoc

 Pandoc is a tool to convert between various document formats.
 Install on macOS e.g. via `brew install pandoc`.

+**Example:**
 ```sh
 # Convert from Mardown to a Word document
 pandoc document.md -o document.doc